 source dominate effective confidence - without anyone deleting or updating anything.

-Each capability emerges from a structural property of the claim.
-They compose arbitrarily because they all operate on the same underlying 7-tuple.
+Each one is a moment, not a feature.
+They compose because they all operate on the same 7-tuple.

-what_if() evaluates a hypothesis against existing evidence without modifying anything.
+Test a hypothesis against existing evidence without ingesting it.

-Identify inflection points where the rate of knowledge accumulation changes.
+Find inflection points where the rate of new claims changes.

 These capabilities are individually useful.
 Their real power is in composition.